jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 The labs can found via the links below.
 All together, the labs are worth 40% of your final grade.

-Labs are due at 09:00 on Mondays.
+Labs are due at 09:00 on the date specified.
+The dates below are tentative.

 * `Lab 1`_.
 Due 2018-08-06.
 * `Lab 2`_.
 Due 2018-08-13.